 Sabbatical leave for professional improvement will be granted only once to any employee.
-The number of teachers on sabbatical leave in any one (1) year will be limited to one (1) or the equivalent of one (1) (i.e. 2 per semester; 1 per each semester).
+The number of teachers on sabbatical leave in the district in any one (1) year will be limited to one (1) or the equivalent of one (1) (i.e. 2 per semester; 1 per each semester).